Expanding for our Community

 A ceremonial groundbreaking was held on March 7, 2024 for the new building, marking a pivotal moment in a partnership that will provide a new home for the Trout Museum of Art, provide innovative new academic spaces for Lawrence University, and foster exciting opportunities for collaboration.

-Leaders from Lawrence, TMA, and the City of Appleton addressed more than 200 people gathered on the site where the four-story building will rise over the next 18 months.
-Before putting shovels in the dirt, they spoke to the ways this project will bolster the futures of the university, the nonprofit art museum, downtown Appleton, and the greater Fox Valley region.
+Leaders from Lawrence, the museum, and the City of Appleton addressed more than 200 people gathered on the site where the four-story building will rise.
+They spoke to the ways this project will bolster the futures of the university, the nonprofit art museum, downtown Appleton, and the greater Fox Valley region.

-The Trout Museum of Art will operate at its current location at 111 W College Ave until late spring 2025 when we prepare for our move and opening of the new space, slated for Sept 2025.
-The current building will be sold, and the proceeds used to help fund the cost of the new location.
+The Trout Museum of Art will operate at its current location at 111 W College Ave until late May 18, 2025 when we will begin our transition and opening on October 4, 2025.
+The current building has been sold to First Five Fox Valley, another nonprofit, and the proceeds will be used to help fund the cost of the new location.

 PR Contact